cibinjoseph/VOLCANOR/README.md

 - Convert switches.f90 to readable input file

 ### Performance Improvements
-- Deallocate unused variables depending on FD schemes
-- Make wake array a shared variable in OpenMP part
+- Verify wake array is used as a shared variable in OpenMP part
 - Implement recording to array before writing
 - Implement free wake relaxation